hackysterio/book-writer/README.md

-# {{crew_name}} Crew
+# Book Writing Project

-Welcome to the {{crew_name}} Crew project, powered by [crewAI](https://crewai.com).
-This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.
+Welcome to the Book Writing Project, powered by [crewAI](https://crewai.com).
+This project is designed to help you write a book on any topic of your choice, regardless of how many chapters and pages you want.
+It aims to make a deeper understanding of concepts easier.
+The goal of the book is to take you from zero to hero on any concept with the power of AI agents that are researching and writing the book.

 ## Installation